What is Search-Monster?

 In the opened window, confirm that you wish to reset Google Chrome settings to default by clicking the Reset button.

-Click the Firefox menu (at the top right corner of the main window), select "Add-ons".
-Click on "Extensions" and remove "Search Monster", as well as all other recently installed browser plug-ins.
+Click the Firefox menu (at the top right corner of the main window), select "Add-ons and themes".
+Click "Extensions", in the opened window locate "Search-Monster", as well as all recently-installed suspicious extensions, click on the three dots and then click "Remove".

 Change your homepage:

-To reset your homepage, click the Firefox menu (at the top right corner of the main window), then select "Options", in the opened window disable "Search Monster", remove hxxp://search.wemakemonsters.it and enter your preferred domain, which will open each time you start Mozilla Firefox.
+To reset your homepage, click the Firefox menu (at the top right corner of the main window), then select "Settings", in the opened window disable "Search-Monster", remove hxxp://searchmonster.net and enter your preferred domain, which will open each time you start Mozilla Firefox.

 Change your default search engine:

-In the URL address bar, type about:config and press Enter.
+In the URL address bar, type "about:config" and press Enter.
+Click "Accept the Risk and Continue".

-Computer users who have problems with search.wemakemonsters.it redirect removal can reset their Mozilla Firefox settings.
+Computer users who have problems with searchmonster.net redirect removal can reset their Mozilla Firefox settings.

 Open Mozilla Firefox, at the top right corner of the main window, click the Firefox menu, in the opened menu, click Help.